thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 ### Conclusion

-This performance test demonstrates how a ThingsBoard MQTT Broker cluster can receive, process and distribute approximately 1 million messages per minute from your devices.
+This performance test demonstrates how a ThingsBoard MQTT Broker cluster can receive, process and distribute approximately 200k messages per second from your devices.
 We will continue our work on performance improvements and are going to publish updated performance results for the cluster of ThingsBoard MQTT Broker in the near future.
 We hope this article will be useful for people who are evaluating the platform and want to execute performance tests on their own.